-As described below, we have outstanding fixed rate notes payable to Jamison, Eaton & Wood, Inc. and its principals and Ten-Sixty Asset Management, LLC ("Ten-Sixty") related to the Jamison and Ten-Sixty acquisitions, respectively, and variable rate notes issued to former principals of Silvercrest L.P. to redeem units held by them under which we exercised our call right upon their termination.
+As described herein, we had outstanding fixed rate notes payable to Jamison, Eaton & Wood, Inc. and its principals related to the Jamison acquisition, which were fully repaid as of September 30, 2018.
 Information regarding acquisitions can be found in Note 3.
 "Acquisitions" in the "Notes to Consolidated Financial Statements" in "- Item 8.
 Financial Statements and Supplementary Data" of this filing.